 Alternatively, see our detailed information on how to get to the port here.

-Your port check-in time is on your cruise ticket.
+Your port name, address and check-in time is on your cruise ticket.
 Make sure you get there in time!

 Days 4 to 11: Greek Isles Cruise with Norwegian Cruise Line (7 nights)

 Check-in for your cruise at Port of Piraeus.
 Norwegian Cruise Line’s ships are equipped with all the amenities you would want or need on vacation.

 Settle into your cabin, put away your packing in the ample wardrobe space, then take time to explore and familiarize yourself with the cruise ship before heading to the buffet restaurant for lunch.